tangchent/cardetect/README.md

 **Windows**

 you can download [x64.zip file](https://github.com/tangchent/cardetect/blob/master/bin/x86.rar) ,if you use x64 system,download [x86.zip file](https://github.com/tangchent/cardetect/blob/master/bin/x86.rar) if you use x86 system.unzip the file, and you can run cardetect.exe directly if you hava DirectX 11 run enviroment.

+\###**Key Instructions **

+key 's' : Stop/Continue auto play,only aviliable in read from file or video key 'a' : Back 1 frame/picture,only aviliable in read from file or video key 'd' : Forward 1 frame/picture,only aviliable in read from file or video key 'k' : Back 60 frames / 5 pictures,only aviliable in read from file or video key 'l ' : Forward 60 frames / 5 pictures,only aviliable in read from file or video

+key 'ESC' : exit